fcrozetta/fc-personal-2020/contact.md

 layout: contact
 ---

-To get in touch fill the form below.
+To get in touch fill the form below. (or use the social media icons in the side bar)